-Sustainability risks may lead to a material deterioration in the financial profile, liquidity, profitability or reputation of the underlying investment.
+Sustainability risks can lead to a significant deterioration in the financial profile, liquidity, profitability or reputation of the underlying asset.

-If the sustainability risks have not been anticipated and taken into account in the valuation of the investment, this may have a significant negative effect on the expected/estimated market price and/or the liquidity of the investment and therefore the fund's returns.
+Unless sustainability risk was already considered in the valuation of the asset, it may have a significant negative impact on the expected/estimated market value and/or the liquidity of the investment and consequently on the return of the fund.